pnmtjonahen/docker/README.md

                   ]
                 }
 ```
+http-server
+===

-* http-server, Dockerfile to create a simple node based http-server, Use this as a base iage for static content server
+* http-server, Dockerfile to create a simple node based http-server, Use this as a base image for static content server

 ```bash
  docker build -t tjonahen/http-server .
 ```
+Jenkins
+===

-* jenkins, Dockerfile to create a jenkins environment with maven git and sonar-runner
+* jenkins, Dockerfile to create a jenkins environment with maven, git, sonar-runner, and maven configured to use nexus.

 ```bash
   docker build -t tjonahen/jenkins .
 ```
+SonarQube
+===
 * sonarqube, docker-compose.yml file to create a SonarQube with Progresql database
   * docker-compose up, to start the SonarQube application
   * docker-compose stop, to stop the application